 The NCR-SARE Administrative Council sets program priorities, approves the budget and makes proposal funding decisions for all grant programs.
-The eighteen members fill designated slots for three-year terms, a maximum of two terms.
+The twenty members fill designated slots for three-year terms, a maximum of two terms.
 Position openings are advertised via press releases, and current AC members elect new members from nominations.
 Council members are expected to attend Council meetings (in-person February and July, throughout the region), review proposals and other materials distributed between meetings, and participate in NCR-SARE committees and occasional between-meeting conference calls.

 Recommendations and self-nominations are welcome.
 To nominate yourself for a seat on the NCR-SARE Administrative Council, check with the NCR-SARE office to see which positions are open, and then submit the following information using our online form.

 166 Loftsgard Hall 270A

 Area of expertise: Forage and Biomass Crop Production

 Term: Started in 2021; Expires 2024, Marisol is eligible for re-nomination

 University of Maryland